 Any organization which sells perishable goods must consider cold chain logistics as a primary factor in their ability to deliver quality products without compromise.
 The end user is not the only ones to benefit from temperature control.
 Companies can save thousands of dollars when they partner with a cold chain logistics company who gathers and leverages the right data.

-While the goal is to deliver products without compromising the integrity of the shipment, companies must remain profitable.
-To do so, however, companies must be smart in how they transport goods.
-Refrigeration and temperature-controlled trucks are expensive.
+While the value of maintaining the integrity of the shipment is evident, shipping using cold chain methods is expensive for companies trying to remain profitable.
+To do so companies must be smart in how they transport goods.
 Therefore, it is paramount that companies understand the products being shipped, their temperature tolerance(s), the shipping modes and lanes, the expected delivery dates, and the weather every step of the journey.
 There should be little-to-no unknowns, for those unknowns are precisely what brings about risk.

 Risks can be quantified.
 Using automated technology and data science, potential risk can be assessed, measured, and predicted at great accuracy.
 Companies can use this data to make good decisions, such as whether refrigeration is necessary.
+In addition, companies can use this risk assessment to ensure quality when it is needed while refraining from over protecting which can drive up costs.
 For instance, let’s say a product must always remain in a specific temperature range of 30° to 40°F and the shipping lane stretches from Denver, Colorado to St. Paul, Minnesota.
 Using data-driven insights, we see the ambient temperature is predicted to be consistently in that same range, from Denver to St. Paul and everywhere in between.
 With this knowledge, a company would be able to determine if paying for refrigeration in this instance is worth the gamble of the temperature rising above 40°F along that route.

 Visualize the data